 Do you offer weekend appointments?

-We do offer Saturday sessions.
-These are very popular and fill up months in advance.
-Sorry, we take Sundays to be with our families.
+We do offer limited Saturday sessions.
+These are very popular and fill up many months in advance.
+We reserve Sundays to be with our families.

 How long do design projects take?